-Phi Yen Temple Con Dao or called An Son Mieu is the place where worship Mrs Phi Yen – the second wife of Lord Nguyen Phuc Anh.
+Phi Yen Temple Con Dao or called An Son Mieu is the place where they worship Mrs Phi Yen – the second wife of Lord Nguyen Phuc Anh.
 Her real name is Le Thi Ram.
-It is about 2km from the southwest of the island and on Hoang Phi Yen street, belong to area 3.
+It is about 2km from the southwest of the island and on Hoang Phi Yen street, belonging to area 3.

 How Phi Yen temple is unique?

 The temple atmosphere is very comfortable, large and cool thanks to high trees.
 When reaching the gate, you will see two lion statues to protect the temple.
 Besides, there is a small lake with different fish.
 When reaching the temple, you will see the tranquil atmosphere and prospect cover the temple.

 This is the only temple on Con Dao Island.
 There is a festival yearly on 18th October on Lunar Calendar.

 Phi Yen Temple was recognized as a Province historical site by The People’s Committee of Ba Ria Vung Tau.
 It is also one of the temples in the plan to restore, embellish and promote the effect of this land Decision No. 264/2005 / QD-TTg dated October 25, 2005 of the Prime Minister on the socio-economic development project of Con Dao district to 2020.

 It can be said that Phi Yen Temple is one of very few heritages for folk culture of this region.
 It was built in 1785 to worship Mrs Phi Yen – wife of Lord Nguyen Anh (King Gia Long).

 Phi Yen Temple’s History

 In 1783, After failing Tay Son Force, Nguyen Anh moved everywhere to avoid the follow of Tay Son Force, finally he with one hundred family moved to Con Dao Island.
 He built three villages: An Hai, An Hoi and Co Ong and these names remain until today.